yasharmaster/Greetr/README.md

 #Greetr

-A javascript library that lets you display greetings.
+A very basic javascript library written to try advanced javascript features and some clever tricks.
+The source code is properly commented so you'll definitely learn something new if you bother to read it.

 ##Features